lkruger27/NS_SOS_Formalization/README.md

 * ApplicationScopes.v: examples of Blocks and Procedures proofs.
 * ExtensionsNS.v: a non-deterministic extension of **While** with an or-rule and an extension of **While** including Break and Continue statements.

+The Structural Operational Semantics part:
+*

 ### Purpose

-This formalization was made as a bachelor thesis by Loes Kruger.
+This formalization was made as a bachelor thesis by Elly Bahovska and Loes Kruger.
 Its purpose is to be used in the course Semantics and Correctness to help students understand the proofs better.

 ### Getting started